malcolmlett/malcolmlett.github.io/A-Theory-of-Consciousness-v2.md

 # Theory Overview
 The full set of data processing that occurs within our brain is immensely complicated, occurring at many levels with complicated interactions.
 For example, some behaviours are the result of entirely unconscious brain activity.
 No one paper could hope to explain all of that, and must focus on a narrow subset of brain functions.
 This paper is no different.
 The theory presented here focuses on the mechanisms behind high-order thought, and how they are associated with conscious experience.

 The theory presented here describes a set of architectural structures and computional mechanims that it purports to produce consciousness in any systems that contain these structures and mechanisms.
 This includes biological organisms such as humans, and other mammals, and likely in other biological forms too (in particular, it is suspected that birds and fish have the same basic brain components as mammals that are necessary for high-level thought).
-It would also apply to artificial organisms, including virtual ones (ie: simulated in a computer).
+It would also apply to artificial organisms and systems, including virtual ones (ie: simulated in a computer).

 But what do I mean by the use of the words 'consciousness' and 'conscious'?

-I think of consciousness as having the following characteristics:
+I view consciousness as having the following characteristics:
 * awareness of senses (*)
 * awareness of thought
 * able to elicit some sort of action as output (*)
 * high-level thought processing
 * phenomenal experience - ie: the conscious system's experience of its own senses and thought

-The star (*) indicates two characteristics which could potentially be dropped, and might still produce consciousness.
-However, the reality is that such a system would be useless and would certainly never evolve on its own right.
+The star (*) indicates two characteristics which could potentially be dropped and still yield consciousness.
+However, the practical reality is that such a system would be useless and would never evolve on its own.

 Many other characteristics are commonly attributed to consciousness, particularly in movies.
-However I view them as addendums to consciousness, because a system could in theory exist without them and still be argued as conscious:
+However I view them merely as addendums that happen to occur in the human realization of consciousness because a system could in theory exist without them and still be argued as conscious:
 * emotions
 * empathy
 * physical embodiment
 * human-level of intelligence

 As we shall see later on, the _existence_ of phenomenal experience is unfortunately not explained by the theory.
 However, I believe all aspects of the _content_ of that experience are explained.

 ## Views
 The proposed mechanisms that lead to human consciousness will be explained here by examining them in the context of three overlayed views.

 ![basic state machine](files/A-theory-of-consciousness-v2-layers.png)